HarryLinux/WelcomeLite/README.md

 - So after building and starting the app, run `make compose-manage-py cmd="createsuperuser"`
-- After creating a super user, you can login to `/admin` path and add records into `JobTitle` table, while will auto-populate in the create job offer form.
+- After creating a super user, you can login to `/admin` path and add records into `JobTitle` table, which will auto-populate in the create job offer form.

 *Testing*
 ```